The traditional Pipe Organ Encounter

 Pipe Organ Encounter Scholarship Assistance

 Need-based scholarship aid is available to cover full or partial registration fees for attending a POE (POE, POEA, or POETech only, not POE+).
 Funds are limited, and scholarships are awarded on a first-come, first-served basis.
 Scholarship applications are reviewed monthly beginning in February.
 The application is available Jan.
 15 through April 15 each year and asks questions of both the student and her/his parent(s), and also requires a letter of recommendation from the student’s organ or piano teacher.
 Before applying for a scholarship, application to attend a POE must be submitted.
 All three forms (application to attend, student scholarship application, teacher recommendation form) must be submitted before the POE Scholarship Committee can review a student application.
-The application deadline for 2016 POE events was April 15, 2016 (12:00 midnight (EST) the close of that day).
+The application deadline for 2017 POE events will be April 15, 2017 (12:00 midnight (EST) the close of that day).
 Please note that while April 15 is the last day one may apply for a scholarship, it is possible that all scholarship funds could be depleted before that, so students are encouraged to apply as soon as possible.
 As stated above, scholarship awards are based on financial need.
 Links to online application forms for 2017 events will appear here in January, 2017.